jeeliz/jeelizFaceFilter/README.md

 # jeelizFaceFilter: perform computer-vision in the browser.

-This API allows you to detect and track the face in real time from a video stream, and to overlay 3D content for augmented reality application.
-We provide some demonstrations using THREE.js 3D engine.
-Thanks to *Jeeliz Face Filter*, you can build your own augmented reality web application.
+This API allows you to detect and track the face in real time from a video stream, and to overlay 3D content for augmented reality applications in a web context.
+Below are demonstrations using third party 3D engines like THREE.js and Babylon.js, plus other implementations based on CSS3D, A-Frame, CESIUM.JS...
+Thanks to *Jeeliz Face Filter*, you can finally build your own augmented-reality web application.
+We continuously add new examples, so stay tuned!
+Also, feel free to open an issue if you have any question or suggestion.

 ![facefilter demo jeeliz small](https://user-images.githubusercontent.com/11960872/37533324-cfa3e516-2941-11e8-99a9-96a1e20c80a3.jpg)